 - Process the claim once the test is complete.

-- Assist in the appeal process if a claim is denied.
+- With your patient’s consent, assist in the appeal process if a claim is denied.

 The Medicare 14-Day Rule

 FFS Medicare has specific date of service reporting requirements for laboratory tests, and the technical component of physician pathology services, ordered for Medicare patients (commonly known as the “14-Day Rule”).
 The 14-Day Rule determines whether the laboratory performing the test bills Medicare directly or bills the hospital where the specimen was collected.